GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

     // - Inherit from BaseStateMachine, which contains MonoBehaviour, so that we can add the
     //   State Machine to a GameObject as a component.
 This also enforces the use of specific abstract
     //   methods that are required for a StateChanged Event to work properly.
-    // - Inherit from the companion interface, in this case IExampleService. internal sealed class ExampleStateMachine : BaseStateMachine, IExampleStateMachine {
+    // - Inherit from the companion interface, in this case IExampleStateMachine. internal sealed class ExampleStateMachine : BaseStateMachine, IExampleStateMachine {
         // We must use the MonoBehaviour Lifecycle method, Awake(), and use it to set the initial state.